darkforestry/amms-rs/docs/addingAnAMM.md

 - Add your factory to the `Factory` enum
 - Add peripheral functions
 - Add tests

-Lastly, we will add the new AMM and factory to the discovery module (walkthrough coming soon).
+- Add the factory to the `discovery` module

 With the overview out of the way, let's start by creating a mod for your brand new AMM.